ShanghaitechGeekPie/shanghaitech-mirror-frontend/src/assets/about.md

 ### Feedback

-Both email and github issue are accessible.
-Feel free to join the Telegram group for more real-time feedback.
+Both email and Github Issue are accessible.
+Feel free to join the Telegram group for more real-time reply.

 ### Source Code